-Our ethics research team applies our Ethical Charter on a day-to-day basis in our investment screening.
-The ethics team monitors existing and emerging ethical risks (including climate-related risks) using diverse company, industry, government, responsible investment, scientific, civil society, and news sources.
+Our ethics research team applies our Ethical Charter on a day-to-day basis in our investment processes.
+The team includes members with expertise in climate change.
+Using diverse company, industry, government, responsible investment, scientific, civil society and news sources, the team monitors developments in: